smatveev/smatveev.github.io/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Work remotely and live in a continuous journey.
+🇬🇧 Work remotely and live on a continuous journey.
+It’s really cool stuff, huh?
+For the last 5 years our fam has been living in various countries (mainly Thailand🇹🇭) and we work online.
+I came to realize it’s not so easy to find like-minded people on the spot.
+Especially if you change location every few months.
+For people like us the Glomad.net project is launched.
+I picked up top cities for digital nomads and opened the community registration.
+Come and meet people with your interests all over the world and the place where you are right now!